NivenT/RGB/README.md

 * Emulator is slow at times
 * Overlapping sprites are not always displayed correctly
 * CGB support is still a work in progress
+  * CGB BIOS will get stuck in an infinite loop